kryherd/definitionofPCs/GroupSelection.md

 > [...] randomForest provides an implicit multiple imputation by averaging over many decision/regression trees [...]
 When we use the different imputation methods, missForest was so much better (while at the same time underestimating the standard deviation of the CIs) that my intermediate hypothesis is; we do not need multiple imputation if we have the right data (when the data is right, I have not yet figured out).

 So, it seemed like we could just use `missForest` without having to worry about multiple imputation.
 To check this, we compared explicit multiple imputation (using `mice`) to `missForest`.
-To see the results of this investigation, check out the LINK HERE document.
+To see the results of this investigation, check out the [imputation_check](./imputation_check.md) document.

 **2) Create a decoding composite.**